turley/frame-tv-artwork-sync/README.md

 This displays hourly brightness levels for key solar positions (March Equinox, June Solstice, December Solstice), helping you verify your settings before deploying.

 **Note:** Brightness ranges vary by TV model year.
 Common ranges are 0-10 or 0-50.
 Check your TV's settings menu to see which values are supported by your specific model.

+### Image Cleanup Control

+**`REMOVE_UNKNOWN_IMAGES`** - Controls whether the script removes images from your TV that aren't in your local artwork folder.

+**Default behavior (`REMOVE_UNKNOWN_IMAGES=false` or unset):**

+- Preserves any images already on the TV that were uploaded manually or before the script started tracking
+- Only manages images that the script has uploaded
+- Logs a warning when unknown images are detected, listing their content IDs

+**When enabled (`REMOVE_UNKNOWN_IMAGES=true`):**

+- Removes any images from the TV that aren't in your local artwork folder
+- Ensures your TV only displays images from your synced collection
+- Useful for maintaining a "clean slate" that exactly matches your local folder

 ## Image Requirements